thegetty/bronze-guidelines/content/vocabulary/model.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "The creation of a bronze may involve a series of models and %%molds%% that can differ in size and material depending on the artist’s design process, and ultimately also on the casting process chosen to create the bronze version.
+definition: 'The creation of a bronze may involve a series of models and %%molds%% that can differ in size and material depending on the artist’s design process, and ultimately also on the casting process chosen to create the bronze version.
 The model is a positive version of the sculpture (as opposed to the negative mold); the word may refer to any work made as a step in the preparation of a finished sculpture, at any stage.
 An existing artwork or a live subject may also serve as model for a bronze.
-See [I.1](#I.1)."
+See [I.1](#I.1).'
 ---

 <div class="backmatter">